saeed3e/phantomjs/_posts/documentation/learn/2000-01-01-quick-start.md

 permalink: quick-start.html
 ---

-This instruction assumes that PhantomJS is installed and its executable is placed somewhere in the PATH.
+This instruction assumes that PhantoCode EvaluationmJS is installed and its executable is placed somewhere in the PATH.

 The code shown here is also available in [various examples]({{ site.url }}/examples/) included with PhantomJS.
 You are also recommended to explore the use of PhantomJS for [page automation]({{ site.url }}/page-automation.html), [network monitoring]({{ site.url }}/network-monitoring.html), [screen capture]({{ site.url }}/screen-capture.html), and [headless testing]({{ site.url }}/headless-testing.html).